mlcommons/inference/loadgen/README.md

 The MLperf over the Network will run in Server mode and Offline mode.
 All LoadGen modes are expected to work as is with insignificant changes.
 These include running the test in performance mode, accuracy mode, find peak performance mode and compliance mode.
 The same applies for power measurements.

 ### QDL details
 The Query Dispatch Library is implemented by the submitter and interfaces with LoadGen using the same SUT API.
 All MLPerf Inference SUTs implement the `mlperf::SystemUnderTest` class which is defined in system_under_test.h.
-The QDL should follow the same API, support all existing `mlperf::SystemUnderTest` methods and use the same header file.
+The QDL follows the same API, support all existing `mlperf::SystemUnderTest` methods and use the same header file.

 #### QDL Query issue and response over the network